 Eligible businesses must continue to lodge returns but do not need to make further payments for this financial year.

-The State Revenue Office will directly contact eligible businesses in relation to reimbursement for payroll tax already paid in the financial year.
+The State Revenue Office will directly contact eligible businesses in relation to an emergency tax relief refund of payroll tax already paid in the financial year.

 These businesses can also defer paying payroll tax for the first quarter of the 2020-21 financial year.

 More information about the administration of these relief measures will be sent directly to eligible businesses.

 2. Additional payments under the JobKeeper program are now exempt from payroll tax

 This further measure was announced on 5 May 2020.

 To qualify for the Australian Government’s JobKeeper payments, employers must pay a minimum of $1500 a fortnight to eligible employees.

 Any additional payments made to bridge the gap between an employee’s wage and the $1500 a fortnight required for the JobKeeper program are now exempt from payroll tax.

 Any employer who has claimed this relief is still obliged to lodge payroll tax returns with the Commissioner, keep proper records and produce such records to the Commissioner is the Commissioner requires their production.